 We hope you and your child have fun trying out some of these Potty for Potter activities.
 We’d love to hear from you if you come up with any other interesting and exciting activities on the theme.
 Let us know at email@example.com

-This blog was written by Potential Plus UK Senior Education Consultant, Rebecca Howell.
-It is based on ideas from members of Potential Plus UK’s Facebook group “Parenting High Potential”, a support group for parents who want to develop their child’s high potential.
+This blog is based upon ideas from members of Potential Plus UK’s Facebook group “Parenting High Potential”, a support group for parents who want to develop their child’s high potential.
 If you would like to join this private facebook group please message the group at https://www.facebook.com/groups/422127737839473/

 About the author: Rebecca Howell is Potential Plus UK’s Senior Education Consultant.
 She leads various aspects of the organisation, including oversight of the assessment and advice services.
 She is passionate about leadership and developing new services to support members.
 With a background in educational leadership, she has 3 children with high learning potential/dual or multiple exceptionality.